 3. A fully charged phone

-Get directions, snag photos, and keep it nearby for emergencies.
+Get directions, snag photos and keep it nearby for emergencies.

-4. Three to four granola bars
+4. Three to four muesli bars

 Everyone’s metabolism is a little different, so go with what you know works for you.
-As your rides get closer to 6 hours, it’s a good idea to up your food and add in electrolytes, too.
+As your rides get closer to 6 hours, it’s a good idea to up your food and add electrolytes, too.